Half Girlfriend: Plot

 Madhav Jha, a rural boy from Dumraon, a village in Bihar, comes to meet the author, who is actually Chetan Bhagat, and leaves behind a few journals from his half-girlfriend, who he believes has died.
 Chetan Bhagat calls him up the next morning to hear his story.
 He starts by describing his trouble entering St. Stephens, as his English wasn't good enough.
-Being a good basketball player, Madhav gets finally through sports quota.
+Being a good basketball player, Madhav gets accepted through the sports program.

-The rich and beautiful Riya Somani is a girl from Delhi, who is also selected through the sports quota.
-Madhav and Riya become close 'friends' due to their association with basketball.
+The rich and beautiful Riya Somani is a Sindhi girl from Delhi, who is also selected through the sports program.
+Madhav and Riya become close friends due to their association with basketball.
 Madhav wants to make her his girlfriend, but she refuses.
 He demands that they get physical.
 Offended by his obscene ultimatum, Riya parts company with him and tells him not to talk to her anymore.

 A year later, Riya marries her childhood friend Rohan and settles in London, where Rohan has a big business.
-Finding Delhi unbearable on grounds of losing Riya, Madhav decides to settle in his hometown Dumraon and helps his mother, Rani Sahiba, who runs her school.
+Finding Delhi unbearable on the grounds of losing Riya, Madhav decides to settle in his hometown Dumraon and helps his mother, Rani Sahiba, who runs her school.
 Seeing the condition of the school – no proper classes or toilets – Madhav decides to meet local MLA Ojha for financial help, but the MLA refuses to help.
 An opportunity comes when Ojha informs Madhav about Bill Gates' visit to some schools in Bihar.
-Madhav tries his best to convince Gates to fund his school, but to do so he has to prepare a speech, preferably in English.
+Madhav tries his best to convince Gates to fund his school, but to do so he has to prepare a speech, in English.

 In the course of his struggle, he comes across Riya, who is now a divorcee.
 Riya helps him prepare the speech.
-They two are successful in their fundraising, but, after the speech, Riya leaves a letter for him which states that she is in the last stage of lung cancer and has only 3 months left to survive.
-Riya's letter confesses her love for Madhav but states she has three months to live.
+The two are successful in their fundraising, but after the speech, Riya leaves a letter for him which states that she is in the last stage of lung cancer and has only 3 months left to survive.
+Riya's letter confesses her love for Madhav even though she doesn't have much time left.
 When Madhav attempts to track her down, he finds that she has cut all ties in India and has disappeared.